django-rdf-tools/djaloha/README.rst

 What is djaloha good for?
 ------------------------------------
-djaloha (django + aloha) is a wrapper around the `Aloha Editor <http://aloha-editor.org/>`_ that enables inline editing for your HTML content.
+Djaloha (django + aloha) is a wrapper around the `Aloha Editor <http://aloha-editor.org/>`_ that enables inline editing for your HTML content.
 It includes a django Form and a Widget helper.

 .. _quick-start: